rubber house

 rubber house – experimental design

-The subject site in Fitzroy North contains a 2 storey brick Victorian terrace.
-The building was substantially renovated in 1973 along with a ground floor rear extension.
-The house at the time was used as a display home by the local authority to provide an example of what was possible and encourage reusing the old building fabric of the inner city at a time when Victorian terraces were not that desirable.
+The subject site in Fitzroy North contains a two‑storey brick Victorian terrace.
+The building was substantially renovated in 1973, along with a ground‑floor rear extension.
+At that time, the house was used as a display home by the local authority to showcase what was possible — encouraging reuse of old inner‑city building fabric when Victorian terraces were not in demand.

 A scenic brick pathway meandering through a beautiful garden landscape leading to a rubber clad architecturally designed house